ejpsoil/soildata-assimilation-guidance/docs/tools/mapserver.md

 ## The Mapserver Mapfile

-For this cookbook we'll prepare a WMS view service on a Soil Body dataset.
+For this recipe we'll prepare a WMS view service on a Soil Body dataset.
 For each Soil Body some derived soil properties of the top soil are available.

 Mapserver is configured using [map files](https://www.mapserver.org/mapfile/).
 These mapfiles contain metadata for each layer, connection details to the datasource and styling rules for the vizualisation.
 In a typical configuration a user 'calls' the mapserver executable via the web, while indicating the relevant mapfile.
 For example: